The Virus Empire

 (1) Silent Killers - Docu-Drama

-The Virus Empire uses an exciting mix of dramatized sequences, visually appealing reportage elements, interviews with top experts worldwide and breathtaking 3D animations from inside the body.
-In 2003, SARS broke out in Hong Kong to then conquer the world.
-It was a Chinese physician, Dr. Liu who infected 17 hotel guests within a few hours, who then dispersed the lethal virus throughout the world within a few days.
+The Virus Empire uses an exciting mix of dramatised sequences, visually compelling reportage, interviews with leading experts from around the world, and breathtaking 3D animations from inside the body.
+In 2003, SARS broke out in Hong Kong before spreading across the world.
+It was a Chinese physician — Dr. Liu — who infected 17 hotel guests within a matter of hours; they then carried the deadly virus to destinations around the world within days.

-World experts such as Nathan Wolfe from L.A., Albert Osterhaus from Rotterdam, Christian Drosten from Hamburg or John Oxford from London are talking about the never-ending fight against the silent killers.
+World experts including Nathan Wolfe from Los Angeles, Albert Osterhaus from Rotterdam, Christian Drosten from Hamburg and John Oxford from London discuss the never-ending fight against these silent killers

-The Virus Empire uses an exciting mix of dramatized sequences, visually appealing reportage elements, interviews with top experts worldwide and breathtaking 3D animations from inside the body.
-In 2003, SARS broke out in Hong Kong to then conquer the world.
-It was a Chinese physician, Dr. Liu who infected 17 hotel guests within a few hours, who then dispersed the lethal virus throughout the world within a few days.
+The Virus Empire uses an exciting mix of dramatised sequences, visually compelling reportage, interviews with leading experts from around the world, and breathtaking 3D animations from inside the body.
+In 2003, SARS broke out in Hong Kong before spreading across the world.
+It was a Chinese physician — Dr. Liu — who infected 17 hotel guests within a matter of hours; they then carried the deadly virus to destinations around the world within days.

-World experts such as Nathan Wolfe from L.A., Albert Osterhaus from Rotterdam, Christian Drosten from Hamburg or John Oxford from London are talking about the never-ending fight against the silent killers.
+World experts including Nathan Wolfe from Los Angeles, Albert Osterhaus from Rotterdam, Christian Drosten from Hamburg and John Oxford from London discuss the never-ending fight against these silent killers

 Written, directed and produced by: Petra Höfer, Freddie Röckenhaus and Francesca D’Amicis